 Your blog may not be relevant toward the Hacker News audience, but it is relevant to someone on the social web.

 Look for social sites that promote content similar to yours.
-And if you don’t know of any, you can always try going through this list.
+If you don’t know of any, you can always go through this list.

-In general sites like Twitter, Facebook and StumbleUpon work well for most bloggers.
-And out of these 3, Twitter is going to be the easiest to leverage because every time you write a blog post, you have it automatically tweeted out.
+In general, sites like Twitter, Facebook and StumbleUpon work well for most bloggers.
+And out of these three, Twitter is going to be the easiest to leverage because every time you write a blog post, it automatically gets tweeted out.

 Day 10: Network with bloggers

 The easiest way you can grow your blog traffic is to get other bloggers to link to you.
-But if you just hit up 100 random bloggers you’ll be lucky if you can get a few to blog about your blog.
+But if you just hit up 100 random bloggers, you’ll be lucky if you can get a few to write about your blog.

-On the other hand if you start chatting with bloggers through instant messaging and email, you’ll start building a relationship with them.
-And when you need them to plug you on their blog, your chances are going to be much higher.
+On the other hand, if you start chatting with bloggers through instant messaging and email, you’ll start building relationships with them.
+And when you need them to plug you on their blogs, your chances are going to be much higher.

-Just don’t abuse the privilege because bloggers can easily get irritated if you keep on bugging them for mentions on their blog.
+Just don’t abuse these connections because bloggers can easily get irritated if you keep requesting to be mentioned on their blog.

 Day 11: Analyze your Feedburner stats